erpin10/NH_Emerg/README.md

 ![rfxgb_predictions](https://user-images.githubusercontent.com/99699157/157058645-93426de8-d33e-4325-acfe-8ba0e244cbbf.png)

-# Model Evaluation & Validation
+# Model Evaluation and Validation
 ### Stepwise Linear Regression
 Mean Absolute Error (MAE), Root Mean Squared Error (RMSE) and R^2 were used to evaluate the model.
 For this model, the evaluation metric values were as follows:
 - MAE: 0.04526530738707251